bcgov/moh-fpcare/README.md

 npm run dev # Runs a local dev server
 ```

+## Maitenance Mode / Splash Page

+You need access to OpenShift to enable the splash page.
+It is controlled via env variables for the "spa-env-server" pod.

+To enable the splash page:

+1. Go to the correct OpenShift environment (e.g. dev/test/prod)
+2. Applications > Deployments > spa-env-server
+3. Environment tab
+4. Set SPA_ENV_MSP_MAINTENANCE_START and SPA_ENV_MSP_MAINTENANCE_END

+The spa-env-server will automatically set the maintence mode flag between these times.

 ## Versioning Deployments

 Prior to TEST and PROD builds you must update the version number.
 There are two npm scripts which do this: `npm run test-version` and `npm run prod-version`.
 These commands